Bailey Quarters: WKRP roles

-Bailey originally came from Chicago with a degree in journalism from Ohio State University, where she graduated summa cum laude.
+Bailey originally came from Chicago with a degree in journalism from The Ohio State University, where she graduated summa cum laude.
 Her ambition is eventually to be a broadcasting executive, but though intelligent and talented, she was held back early on by her extreme shyness and fear of speaking up.
 In the earliest episodes, station manager Arthur Carlson could not even remember who she was or whether "Bailey" was a man or a woman.

 She is originally in charge of just the billing and station traffic, but that changes when Andy Travis takes over as the program director of WKRP.
 One of his first acts is to give Bailey more duties, including being an on-air news reporter, over the strenuous objections of sales manager Herb Tarlek and news director Les Nessman, who feels threatened.
 In the episode "Dear Liar", a take-off on the Janet Cooke scandal, Bailey writes a news story that is partly fictional, which could have cost the station its broadcast license, though it was still in its initial draft and Bailey had not committed to using it.
 It only becomes an issue when Les jealously plagiarizes it on the air.
 Eventually the professional relationship between Les and Bailey becomes less strained, with Les allowing her more freedom and input on the station's news reporting.
 During the episode "In Concert", when reporting on the tragedy at the December 3, 1979 concert by The Who at Riverfront Coliseum (which Bailey had attended and Les didn't), Les brings a depressed Bailey's spirits up by telling her "we're newsmen… well, newspersons" and telling her he needs her help to cover the story responsibly.